Ways narcissistic people control people.

 How to disarm.
 No contact is the best method, don’t fight your enemy, they know all your weaknesses, and they will use them against you, walk away.
-If you can not, focus on something else and don’t let your ears take in their words, observe don’t absorb, if it about children or anything they don’t agree on.
-Do not go off-topic, in a calm, rational voice stick to facts, only tell them once, if they don’t want to talk about it, that’s their choice, you also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
+If you can not, focus on something else and don’t let your ears take in their words, observe don’t absorb, if it about children or anything they disagree on.
+Do not go off-topic.
+In a calm, rational voice, stick to facts, only tell them once.
+If they don’t want to talk about it, that’s their choice.
+You also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
 Do not break your boundaries, and when they’ve got one, they will come after them all.

 3. Projection.
 This is the narcissist defence mechanism not to take responsibility for their actions, to place their toxic negative, hurtful and sometimes dangerous actions onto someone else.
 To avoid accountability and not accept responsibility.
-They are unwilling and often unable to ever see themselves as the problem, whatever they do wrong, to a narcissist someone else always made them do it.
+They are unwilling and often unable to ever see themselves as the problem.
+Whatever they do wrong, to a narcissist, someone else always made them do it.
 They will not acknowledge their faults, flaws or wrongdoings, instead of admitting or apologising or working on their inner selves.
-They’ ed prefer to pass it all over onto someone else.
+They prefer to pass it all over onto someone else.
 They will blame shift everything onto other people.
-The only time they will apologise if they believe it will meet a need and is often done by blaming the other party.
+They will only apologise if they believe it will meet a need, and this is often done by blaming the other party.
 “If you’d have done this, I wouldn’t have done that.”
 Or ” because you didn’t let me, I had to do it.”
 They will change the subject on you to avoid any responsibility for their actions.

 How to disarm.